linode/docs/docs/web-servers/nginx/nginx-reverse-proxy.md

 author:
   name: mouhsen_ibrahim
   email: mohsen47@hotmail.co.uk
-description: 'This guide will show you how to use nginx as a reverse proxy'
+description: 'This guide will show you how to use NGINX as a reverse proxy'
-og_description: 'This guide will show you how to use nginx as a reverse proxy.'
+og_description: 'This guide shows how to use NGINX as a reverse proxy and explains several common configuration options.'
 keywords: ["nginx","proxy","reverse proxy"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-published: 2017-12-19
+published: 2017-12-21
-modified: 2017-12-19
+modified: 2017-12-21
 modified_by:
   name: Linode
 title: 'How to Use NGINX as a Reverse Proxy'